-If your child has been to the Emergency Room or hospitalized or has a significant change of medical condition, the school must have a note from the doctor stating the reason for the ER visit/hospitalization, and that your child may return to school and resume therapy.
+If your child has been hospitalized, assessed and/or treated at an Emergency Room or has a significant change of medical condition, the school must have a note from the doctor stating the reason for the hospitalization, and that your child may return to school and resume therapy.
 The school needs this note to ensure proper care for your child.
 We will be unable to allow your child to return to school without the note.
 It is necessary to give any written instructions that you receive from the hospital or doctor to the School Nurse.
 These can include discharge orders, new prescriptions, surgeon's treatment protocol, handling precautions, and/or a revised prescription for therapy following a surgical procedure.